DeDelayed: Deleting Remote Inference Delay via On-Device Correction

 \section{Introduction}

-In soft real-time applications---such as cloud gaming or video conferencing---late outputs may be diminished in value, but are still useful.
+In soft real-time applications---such as cloud gaming or video conferencing~\cite{jiang2025real, isikdogan2020eye, jain2025ntire}---late outputs may be diminished in value, but are still useful.
 In these applications, expensive Deep Neural Network (DNN)-based operations can be offloaded to powerful cloud GPUs to save on-device power.
 As long as the typical latency is low, the loss of utility from latency is outweighed by power savings and extended battery life.

-However, in hard real-time applications---such as aerial robotic control or obstacle avoidance---late outputs can be catastrophic, and the system must be designed with a guaranteed deadline.
+In hard real-time applications---such as aerial robotic control or obstacle avoidance~\cite{liu2022large,moon2021real}---late outputs can be catastrophic, and the system must be designed with a guaranteed deadline.
 Due to the irreducible high-tail latency in wireless communication, hard real-time applications must be equipped with a fully functional local inference pipeline as a fallback in the case that the remote predictions fail to meet the deadline~\cite{chen2024fogros2, chen2025fogros2}.

 Modern hardware for capturing digital video can operate with extremely low power while ingesting super-human amounts of information at high spatial and temporal resolution~\cite{engel2023project}.
 Using video as the primary or exclusive modality of perception provides an opportunity to significantly reduce size, weight, and power by replacing multiple specialized sensors, and is a major focus of ongoing research.
 Existing video understanding systems based on masked prediction and diffusion-based foundation models~\cite{ravi2024sam, agarwal2025cosmos, kim2024openvla} are able to directly produce useful predictions or actions from video input, but require too much computation to run directly on the sensor devices used in these applications.
-Various approaches to split computing and collaborative inference~\cite{kang2017neurosurgeon, matsubara2022split, wang2024end, gao2025feature} have been proposed to offload computation of expensive image and video models to the cloud to enable the next-generation of robotic, remote sensing, and wearable technology platforms.
+Various approaches to split computing and collaborative inference~\cite{kang2017neurosurgeon, matsubara2022split, wang2024end, gao2025feature} have been proposed to offload computation of these expensive image and video models to the cloud.
 For real-time streaming video applications, existing approaches still fall into one or more of three common pitfalls.
 (1) They allocate all on-device power and computation to a single linear inference pipeline, leaving no resources for a local-only fallback.
 (2) They do not account for the impact of latency on prediction accuracy.
 (3) They operate on videos with significantly reduced spatiotemporal resolution to manage computational cost, leaving out rich visual details available from modern camera systems.